helm-unittest/helm-unittest/README.md

 ### Flags

 ```
       --color                  enforce printing colored output even stdout is not a tty.
 Set to false to disable color
--f, --file stringArray   glob paths of test files location, default to tests/*_test.yaml (default [tests/*_test.yaml])
+  -f, --file stringArray       glob paths of test files location, default to tests\*_test.yaml (default [tests\*_test.yaml])
   -h, --help                   help for unittest
+  -o, --output-file string     output-file the file where testresults are written in JUnit format, defaults no output is written to file
   -u, --update-snapshot        update the snapshot cached if needed, make sure you review the change before update
+  -s, --with-subchart charts   include tests of the subcharts within charts folder (default true)
 ```

 ## Example